PrincessLaurora/bootstrap-codealong-cb-000/exceptional-realty-bootstrapped/README.md

 # Exceptional Realty Website (Bootstrapped Version)

-This is an example website using the Twitter Bootsrap v4.1.3 framework.
+This is an example website using the Twitter Bootstrap v4.1.3 framework.
 More information on using Bootstrap can be found at: [GetBootstrap.com](http://getbootstrap.com)